 v2 high fidelity mobile flow: summary of interactions and Chef's states by scenario

 v3 high fidelity mobile flow: summary annotations of 2 new scenarios

-After developing our assistant for mobile, we ran an analog test in effort to evaluate Chef's usefulness.
-Anna was the solo cook and Amrita was Chef.
+After developing our assistant for mobile, we ran an analog test in an effort to evaluate Chef's usefulness.
+Anna was the solo cook and I was the Chef.